hussain-111/pizza-restaurent/README.md

-Here's a description for the README file of your pizza restaurant website:

----

 # Pizza Restaurant Website

 Welcome to our Pizza Restaurant website!
 This site was created in just 5 minutes using an AI tool, and it's designed to showcase our delicious menu, provide information about our restaurant, and allow customers to easily place orders online.